NandhuTee/JavaScript-Notes/interviewQuestions/prototypes.md

 console.log(arr.length); // Output: 2
 console.log(arr.toString()); // Output: nan,sivani

-In the first case, length is a property of the array itself.
+-In the first case, length is a property of the array itself.
 In the second, toString() is found on Array.prototype.

 </details>